 Nova Scotia’s Cuisine of the Year Restaurant DesBarres Manor Inn has nightly Taste of Nova Dinners that introduce diners the seasonal culinary treasures of Chedabucto Bay and Nova Scotia.
 With fresh herbs and vegetables from the Manor’s organic gardens and local seafood paired with a Wine Spectator award-winning wine list, these dinners will give you a true taste of the best of Nova Scotia.

-The only distillery located at a golf resort in the world, Authentic Seacoast Distilling at Osprey Shores is home to award-winning spirits and craft beer including Sea Fever™ Rum, Fortress™ Rum, GLYNNEVAN® Whisky and Rare Bird™ Craft Beer.
-Distillery tours and tastings offer a glimpse into the region’s deep history.
+Nestled between Mussel Cove and Cutler Cove on the historic Guysborough harbour, the Authentic Seacoast Distillery & Brewery is home to award-winning spirits and craft beer including Sea Fever™ Rum, Fortress™ Rum, GLYNNEVAN® Whisky, Virga Vodka and Rare Bird™ Craft Beer.
+Distillery & Brewery tours and tastings offer a glimpse into the region’s deep history.
 Sea Fever Rum and Fortress Rum bring three centuries of rum trading history to life.
 Ships left the Guysborough harbour on a perilous journey to the West Indies with salt cod and lumber, returning with ‘hogsheads’ of rum in their holds.
-The birthplace of brewing in Atlantic Canada, Rare Bird Craft Beer continues a tradition begun in 1659, with Guysborough being named as one of Canada’s ten great craft beer destinations.
+It doesn’t get anymore authentic than Authentic Seacoast Brewing Company.
+The birthplace of brewing in Atlantic Canada, Authentic Seacoast continues the proud brewing heritage started by Nicholas Denys in Guysborough in 1659 with their Rare Bird Craft Beer.
+Come taste the spirit of the Authentic Seacoast!